 Intro APR period.
 A new business credit card can allow you to take advantage of a low interest rate for a set number of months, or reap the rewards of a low rate balance transfer offer.

 Drawbacks of a business credit card

 Longer turnaround time.
 It typically takes a week or longer to get your hands on a new business credit card, so it’s not ideal for emergency expenses.

 Danger of taking on too much debt.
 Minimum monthly payments are a double-edged sword.
 If you’re not careful, you could end up with more debt than your business can comfortably handle paying back.

 Since business lines of credit and credit cards fit different needs, there are some situations when you might want to look into both.
 These might include:

 When you need access to more funds.
 Taking out a business line of credit and a credit card can help you maximize your business’s credit limit.

 When you want to improve your business credit score.
-Business credit scores might not be as widely used as personal credit scores, but paying off multiple types of debt can strengthen your rating more than if you only went with one.
+Business credit scores might not be as widely used as personal credit scores, but paying off multiple types of debt can strengthen your rating more than if you only have one type.